 Search for anything on my site

-If the answer to all these questions is yes, and your child’s symptoms have not improved significantly, it may be time to consider child anxiety medication.
-If your child’s symptoms have improved but continue despite therapy to interfere with success at home, school, or with friends, you may also want to consider medication.
+If your child’s symptoms have improved but continue to interfere with success at home, school, or with friends, you may also want to consider medication.
 This is a deeply personal decision, and no one can make it but you.

 CBT is not the only therapy, it is just the best researched therapy.
 We know children who receive it generally make improvements.
-The important thing is that you feel your child has received the benefit of good therapy prior to trying medication.
-A good child therapist will make use of a combination of techniques such as art and play therapy and will combine these with work with you the parent, to help work with your child.
-Click here to learn more about therapy with children who have anxiety.
+The important thing to remember is that you feel your child has received the benefit of good therapy prior to trying medication.
+A good child anxiety therapist will make use of a combination of techniques such as art and play therapy during the different phases of CBT, and may use these strategies to highlight the concepts and issues above for the child.
+For example, the therapist may have the child draw out what they are thinking and feeling rather than say it.
+Remember, they will always work with you the parent, to help you work with your child.

 Even though I’m not a psychiatrist, I can read and understand the research, and so can you.
-It's crucial for parents to be educated and understand the medicine choices your doctor makes.
+It's crucial for parents to be educated and understand the medicine choices your child's doctor makes.
 The most up to date research on anxiety medicine for children at this time shows that SSRI's can be successful at helping anxious children.

-Here are some of SSRI's
+Here are some of the SSRI's

 Only a doctor can prescribe and advise you on child anxiety medicine, but you can be informed enough to ask questions about SSRI’S or any other choices of medications.